ibm-cloud-docs/cis/ssl-options.md

 ### End-to-end CA signed
 {: #tls-encryption-modes-end-to-end-ca-signed}

 This mode is the default and recommended setup.
 A secure connection is set up between the visitor and {{site.data.keyword.cis_short_notm}}, and a secure and authenticated connection between {{site.data.keyword.cis_short_notm}} and your web server.
 Your server must be set up to handle HTTPS connections, with a valid TLS certificate.
 This certificate must be signed by a certificate authority (CA), have an expiration date in the future, and respond for the request domain name (hostname).
-It is recommended that you use this TLS mode for best security practices, unless you understand the potential security threats of changing to one of the less strict modes.
+Use this TLS mode for best security practices, unless you understand the potential security threats of changing to one of the less strict modes.

 ![Diagram of End to end CA signed TLS](images/end-to-end-ca-signed.svg "Diagram of End to end CA signed TLS"){: caption="A diagram of end to end CA signed TLS" caption-side="bottom"}